 The struggle between Christianity, Judaism and Islam

 Christians believe that Christ is God, while Jews do not.
 They also disagree on many other doctrines and teachings.
-There have always been differences between Jews and Christians going back to the first century.
+(Of course, Christian churches also have many disagreements among themselves.)

 Relationships between Jewish and Christian communities have often been strained and difficult, particularly in Christian Europe.
 There, Jewish communities were often subject to discrimination and violence at the hands of Christians.